These are the best audiophile headphones you should consider in 2021.

 - Robust construction

-These Sennheiser headphones are well balanced.
+These best audiophile headphones from Sennheiser are well balanced.
 Bass response is well defined with amazing clarity.

 The mid-range is fantastic.
 Slightly artificial highs with some pronounced sibilance mix all together in an overall extraordinary sound.